 Suffocation are masters of their style, but death metal is a pretty restrictive genre; radical change isn’t rewarded, by fans or those few critics who pay serious attention.
 Pinnacle of Bedlam offers the more-or-less simple pleasures their albums have always possessed in abundance, but there are some unique touches that vault it out of the pack.
 For one thing, the mix, by producer Zeuss, is extraordinarily clear.
 Every element is clearly audible, which wasn’t the case on the blurry, bludgeoning Blood Oath.
 For another, Pinnacle finds lead guitarist Terrance Hobbs…frankly, showing off.
 He throws in jazz chords, lets all the other instruments drop out leaving his guitar naked in the spotlight, and plays some killer solos.
 Plus, as the interview below the jump reveals, he wrote most of the album himself.
 As one of Suffocation‘s two remaining founding members (along with Mullen), Hobbs has found himself more and more responsible for keeping the band alive and artistically valid.
 Pinnacle of Bedlam reveals that their artistic legacy is safe in his hands.

-After the jump, an interview with Terrance Hobbs.
+Below, an interview with Terrance Hobbs.

 What do you think sets the new album apart from Suffocation’s previous work?